 But 'the final mile' is a more complex challenge than at first appears.
 Mail has to be sorted into just the right delivery sequence, taking account of side roads off main roads, apartment blocks etc. And there are significant economies of scale, which benefited Royal Mail, as well as their customers' natural desire not to have to divide their mail between two delivery companies.
 It also became clear that Whistl was much less reliable than Royal Mail.
 (I subscribed to a magazine that Royal Mail used to deliver on a Friday.
 Whistl never delivered it before Saturday, and often not until the Tuesday or Wednesday of the following week.)

-Perhaps inevitably, therefore, Whistl's growing losses caused the company to withdraw from 'final mile' delivery in May 2015, and Royal Mail regained its near-monopoly of that operation.
+It therefore seemed almost inevitable that Whistl's growing losses would cause the company to withdraw from 'final mile' delivery, which it did in May 2015, and Royal Mail regained its near-monopoly of that operation.
+However ..

 This list summarises the history of basic stamp prices, every five years from the introduction of uniform 'penny postage'' in 1840.